-An electrical substation is an installation with electrical equipment capable of interrupting or establishing electrical circuits and changing the voltage, frequency, or other characteristics of the electrical energy flowing in the circuits.
+An electrical substation is an integral part of a generation, transmission and distribution system.
+A substation can interrupt or establish electrical circuit, change the voltage, frequency or other characteristics of electrical energy flowing in the circuit.

-The substation provides interconnection of transmission circuits and transformation between the network of different voltages.
+The substation provides the interconnection of transmission circuits and the transformation between the network of different voltages.

 Electrical Substations have the following mission to accomplish:

 - Connection of separate transmission and distribution lines into a system to increase efficiency and reliability of power supply.

 - Sectionalizing of the power system to increase its reliability and operational flexibility – substation called “switching substation”

 The different substation configurations are characterized by their busbar arrangements and generally, any number of circuits may be provided by repeating the pattern.